 Brush against the cactus and the tips, which are like hypodermic needles with hooks at the end of their spines, will lock into place under the surface of your skin – OUCH – and will stick to you like velcro.
-The flesh however is full of vitamin C and electrolytes so if you are lost in the desert this is a great form of survival food.
+The flesh, however, Memory Monday – Desert Botanical Gardens, Phoenix, Arizonais full of vitamin C and electrolytes so if you are lost in the desert this is a great form of survival food.

 Don’t try this at home folks, but Brian then proceeded to let it touch his skin to prove the “velcro effect”, while we squealed in horror (okay – I admit, it was only me who was doing the squealing).
 He’s a pro so he knew how to do it without injuring himself.

 How do you make the cholla less of an enemy?
 To get past the spines, set it aflame and then you can safely cut it open and eat the flesh.
 We were offered a taste but we all passed up on the offer!

 The next thing you know, we are driving by a Jojoba bush and Brian stops the car and jumps out to grab us each a bean and starts to explain “Jojoba bean is famous for its oil which is actually liquid wax.
 It’s used in cosmetics”.

 His wealth of knowledge didn’t stop there.
 Here are some other tidbits of information Brian shared:

 - The mesquite tree found all over Arizona has one of the smallest leaves in the world.
 It’s bark is green to aid in photosynthesis and compensate for the small leaves.

 - There are approximately 16 types of snakes in Arizona – the Mojave being the most dangerous.

 - There are approximately 2,500 different types of flora in Arizona.